 Warning: Blended coffees laced with syrup, sugar, whipped cream, and other toppings can have as many calories and fat grams as a milkshake.
 Not only can the sugar overload send blood glucose soaring, but the caffeine can also increase your blood pressure levels—a combination that's less than ideal if you're trying to ward off diabetes and heart disease.
 To stay healthy, stick with plain java with milk and cinnamon, a spice that's been shown to decrease the risk of heart damage as a result of high blood sugar.
-And to find out just how bad the white granular stuff is for your bod, check out these This Is What Happens to Your Body When You Eat Sugar.
+And if you’ve been looking for ways to eliminate the sweet stuff from your diet, order your copy of the Zero Sugar Diet today!
+The fat-burning formula is at your fingertips.

-Thanks to their sugary sauces and deep-fried breading, Chinese restaurant favorites like sesame chicken and sweet and sour pork are packed with calories, fat, sodium and carbs.
+Thanks to their sugary sauces and deep-fried breading, Chinese restaurant favorites like sesame chicken and sweet and sour pork are packed with calories, fat, sodium, and carbs.
 Experts say this combination of dietary demons can spike blood sugar dramatically and keep it elevated for a substantial chunk of time—not what you want!
 To keep your glucose levels in check without giving up the flavors you love order steamed veggies and your protein of choice and ask for your favorite sauce on the side.
 If you only spoon on a tablespoon or two, you'll improve the healthfulness of your dish ten-fold.
 Oh, and, ask your server to hold the rice or see if they have the brown kind.
-For even more flat-belly restaurant hacks, check out our guide Eat Out at Any Restaurant and Still Lose Weight Fast.
+For even more flat-belly restaurant hacks, check out our guide 35 Tips for Being Healthy at Restaurants.

 The bacon and sausage you enjoy for breakfast, and the deli meats you use to make your lunch may be putting your life at risk.
 How?
 Many of these meats contain nitrates, a preservative that interferes with the body's natural ability to process sugar, which increases the risk for diabetes.
 If that wasn't bad enough, most processed meats are also loaded with sodium, a known contributor to hypertension that can make you bloat and set you up to develop heart disease.